mhusseinsh/CarND-Advanced-Lane-Lines/README.md

     ```
 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The final step of the pipeline was to plot the polynomials on the warped image, fill the space between the polynomials to highlight the ego lane, use inverse perspective trasformation to unwarp the image from the birds-eye view back to its original perspective, and print the distance from center and radius of curvature on to the final annotated image.
+The final step of the pipeline was to plot the polynomials on the warped image, fill the space between the polynomials to highlight the ego lane, use inverse perspective trasformation to unwarp the image from the bird's-eye view back to its original perspective, and print the distance from center and radius of curvature on to the final annotated image.
 ![alt text][test_image_lanes]

 This is implemented in the [`visualize_lines()`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/f7f2914849067933ee1b93edceaf854856ba3d07/src/laneFinding.py#L441) function as below: